microsoft/Power-Fx/docs/regular-expressions.md

 | Numbered sub-match and back reference | When **MatchOptions.NumberedSubMatches** is enabled, `(a)` captures a sub-match referenced with `\1`. |
 | Non-capture group | `(?:a)`, creates group without capturing the result as a named or numbered sub-match.
 All groups are non-capturing unless **MatchOptions.NumberedSubMatches** is enabled. |

 Named and numbered sub-matches cannot be used together.
 By default, named sub-matches are enabled and are preferred for clarity and maintainability, while standard capture groups become non capture groups with improved performance.
-This can be changed with **MatchOptions.NumberedSubMatches** which provides for traditional capture groups but disables named captures groups.
+This can be changed with **MatchOptions.NumberedSubMatches** which provides for traditional capture groups but disables named capture groups.
 Some implementations treat a mix of numbered and named capture groups differently which is why Power Fx disallows it.

 Self referencing capture groups are not supported, for example the regular expression `(a\1)`.